candlefinance/push/README.md

 yarn add @candlefinance/push
 ```

-The motivation to write this came from the unmaintained and outdatated libraries that exist today.
+The motivation to write this came from the unmaintained and outdated libraries that exist today.
 This implementation is written in Swift in less than 200 lines of code.

-Andriod support is coming soon.
-Checkout [#1](https://github.com/candlefinance/push/issues/1) if you want to help.
+Android support is coming soon.
+Check out [#1](https://github.com/candlefinance/push/issues/1) if you want to help.

 ## Usage